Aaron Hewlett

 Hewlett participated in civic life and stood up against racial segregation.
 In addition to his work at Harvard, Hewlett was also part owner of a clothing and variety store on Brattle Street in Cambridge, where he sold gymnastic equipment.
 When he and his daughter were denied seats at the Boston Theater in 1866, Hewlett petitioned the Commonwealth of Massachusetts to enforce its laws better and revoke the licenses from establishments that illegally discriminated against African Americans.
 He married Virginia Josephine (née Lewis) Hewlett, a physical education instructor.

-They had five children: Virginia Hewlett Douglass, a suffragist who married Frederick Douglass Jr.; Emanuel D. Molyneaux Hewlett, who became the first black graduate of the Boston University School of Law; Aaron; Paul Molyneaux, who became a renowned Shakespearian actor.
+They had five children: Virginia Hewlett Douglass, a suffragist who married Frederick Douglass Jr.; Emanuel D. Molyneaux Hewlett, the first black graduate of Boston University School of Law; Aaron; and Paul Molyneaux, a renowned Shakespearean actor.
 Aaron Hewlett died in 1871.